SanAntonik/time_counter/README.md

 ### GENERAL IDEA
-Time Counter is a program to help you keep track of what you do each day, so you have a better understanding of how and on what you spend your time
+Time Counter is a program to help you keep track of what you do each day, so you have a better understanding of how and on what you spend your time.

 This app loads input from a specified file, makes calculations, prints result to the screen, and appends output to another file.